laughingman7743/PyAthena/README.rst

     cursor = connect(s3_staging_dir="s3://YOUR_S3_BUCKET/path/to/",
                      region_name="us-west-2",
                      converter=CustomPandasTypeConverter()).cursor(PandasCursor)

+If the unload option is enabled, the Parquet file itself has a schema, so the conversion is done to the dtypes according to that schema, and the ``mappings`` and ``types`` settings of the Converter class are not used.

 If you want to change the NaN behavior of pandas.Dataframe, you can do so by using the ``keep_default_na``, ``na_values`` and ``quoting`` arguments of the cursor object's execute method.